 The recent passing of Godzilla vs. Hedorah (1971) director Yoshimitsu Banno and the expected refocus on his limited involvement in Toho’s iconic monster movie franchise brought to mind two things regarding this series and the way fans react to it.
-The first concerns the making-of stories surrounding these movies and that they are, so very often, swamped in a messy bog of truths and half-truths.
-In regards to Godzilla vs. Hedorah, the production legend reiterated to most people depicts an ambitious young filmmaker whose career was mercilessly cut down by a narrow-minded tyrant just when it seemed to be getting started, and whose only crimes were exerting his imagination and daring to stray from the norm.
+The first concerns the making-of stories surrounding these movies and how they are, so very often, swamped in a messy bog of truths and half-truths.
+In regards to how the front office at Toho reacted to Godzilla vs. Hedorah, the legend reiterated to most people depicts an ambitious young filmmaker teeming with fresh ideas, whose career was mercilessly cut down by a narrow-minded tyrant just when it seemed to be getting started and whose only crimes were exerting his imagination and daring to stray from the norm.
 It’s become one of the most popular tales in Godzilla lore, and just about every fan in the last few decades has heard it.

 Alas, I must put a spin on that classic adage: this half-truth has gone around the globe twice, and the truth is still in the process of putting its shoes on.